lisp-docs/cl-language-reference/docs/chap-8/i-b-dictionary/_defstruct_macro.md

 The arguments to the constructor function are all keyword arguments.
 Each slot keyword argument must be a keyword whose name corresponds to the name of a structure slot.
-All the <ClLinks styled={true} term={"keyword"}><i>keywords</i></ClLinks> and <ClLinks styled={true} term={"form"}><i>forms</i></ClLinks> are evaluated.
+All the <GlossaryTerm styled={true} term={"keyword"}><i>keywords</i></GlossaryTerm> and <GlossaryTerm styled={true} term={"form"}><i>forms</i></GlossaryTerm> are evaluated.
 If a slot is not initialized in this way, it is initialized by evaluating *slot-initform* in the slot description at the time the constructor function is called.
 If no *slot-initform* is supplied, the consequences are undefined if an attempt is later made to read the slot’s value before a value